-The flood risk in the Broads is mainly from both fluvial and tidal sources and the whole character and development in the Broads over many hundreds of years has been closely associated with the water environment and flood risk.
-Much of the Broads area is defended by flood defence embankments, which are maintained by the Environment Agency to reduce flooding.
-The flood defences, where they exist, only reduce the risk of flooding and will never eliminate it; the risk of overtopping or a breach of defences remains.
-This has been the historic case within the Broads.
+The flood risk in the Broads is mainly from both fluvial and tidal sources, and the whole character and development in the Broads over many hundreds of years has been closely associated with the water environment and flood risk.
+Much of the area is defended by flood defence embankments, maintained by the Environment Agency.
+The flood defences, where they exist, only reduce the risk of flooding and will never eliminate it, and the risk of overtopping or a breach of defences remains.